 Grandstand and Rodeo Seating

-In accordance with ADA statutes, any physically or mentally challenged individual may ride any carnival ride, providing that the individual can enter and exit without the assistance of the ride operator.
+In accordance with ADA statutes, any differently abled individual may ride any carnival ride, providing that the individual can enter and exit without the assistance of the ride operator.

-Dedicated areas for guests with disabilities have been set up for shows at the Showplace Stage, the Coca-Cola Stage, Fountain Stage, and W.H.
+Dedicated areas for guests with disabilities are set up for events at the Showplace Stage, the Coca-Cola Stage, Fountain Stage and W.H.
 Paulhamus Arena.
 The space is available first come, first serve.